 OnePlus 6, the first phone on which I spent more than INR 15000.
-Thanks to my few friends who continuously insisted me to buy a OnePlus phone as they knew my usage.
-They knew performance is the priority for me when it comes to phone and laptop.
-In June of 2018, OnePlus 6 was the only option available from the company worth buying.
+Thanks to my few friends who continuously insisted me to buy an OnePlus phone as they knew my usage.
+They knew performance is the priority for me when it comes to phones and laptops.
+In June of 2018, the OnePlus 6 was the only option available from the company worth buying.

 The things I continue to love:

 - Oxygen OS: If you ask any OnePlus user what they like most about their phone, more or less, it will be about Oxygen OS only.
 This thing is clean, smooth, and user-friendly.
 It keeps the phone light and allows those essential customizations which we need daily.
 I like my phone’s look clean and I customize it in a way that makes my work quicker.
 The small tweaks which Oxygen OS offers add big value in daily operations.
 Oxygen OS delivers the same.
 I did not see any fancy and unnecessary themes, icon packs, etc. on this nor I came across any bloatware.

 - RAM Management: OnePlus 6 is a beast when it comes to RAM management.
 I have used this phone with more than 20 apps running in the background many times, but I did not see any lag or freezing issue.
 Few heavy apps might reload from memory but it’s okay, I guess.
 Even today, I can count on this for multitasking, thanks to the 8GB RAM inside.

 - Screen: This is where this phone added more productivity for me.
 The 6.28-inch AMOLED display is perfect for everything.
 I thought reading eBooks on the phone was a bad idea but this one has changed that perception.
 Streaming and gaming is an amazing experience as it should be.
 Most importantly, I can work on MS Excel without opening a laptop for every minor thing.